 “NASA is interested in studying cells that have gone into space to gain more information on the altered state of cells and opening up a new line of research on how we can prevent or mitigate those issues that manifest in cardiovascular disease,” Allen said.

-The mission launches in November from Cape Canaveral onboard a SpaceX 16 rocket and will last approximately one month.
+The mission launches from Cape Canaveral onboard a SpaceX 16 rocket and will last approximately one month.